 What is Body Dysmorphic Disorder?

-Body Dysmorphic Disorder (BDD) is characterised by a preoccupation with one or more perceived defects or flaws in appearance, which is unnoticeable to others.
+Body Dysmorphic Disorder (BDD) is characterised by a preoccupation with one or more perceived defects or flaws in appearance, which are unnoticeable to others.
 This perceived flaw is sometimes noticeable, but is usually a normal variation (e.g. male baldness) or is not as prominent as the sufferer believes.

 The older term for BDD is “dysmorphophobia”, which is sometimes still used.
 The media sometimes refer to BDD as “Imagined Ugliness Syndrome”.
 This isn’t particularly helpful as the ugliness is very real to the individual concerned, and does not reflect the severe distress that BDD can cause.